“Living in 2020 is kind of like living inside of a dumpster…during a tsunami…while it rains dirty diapers.

 COVID might not leave us anytime soon and it’s already taken so much from all of us.
 Let’s not let it steal anything else.”

-This story was submitted to Love What Matters by Hillary Adams of On a Lighter Note.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+This story was submitted to Love What Matters by Hillary Adams.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘If we send our kids to school, we’re ‘selfish.’
 If we keep them home, we’re ‘living in fear.’
 We’re offered strong opinions from others not even in our position.’: Mom urges ‘there is no right decision’

 ‘He looked at me after only 15 minutes of school and said, ‘How many more minutes?’
 I almost lost it.
 It broke me inside.’: Mom vows ‘I will do my best to be your teacher this year, buddy’